nuprl/TypeWhich/README.md

     ./bin/TypeWhich latex-benchmark-summary results.yaml
     ```

-    The output that you will see will see is roughly the LaTeX code for
+    The output that you will see is roughly the LaTeX code for
     Figure 15, with two small differences: it prints `TypeWhich2`
     instead of `TypeWhichC` and `TypeWhich` instead of `TypeWhichP`.
     However, the order of rows and columns is exactly the same as the